RevTheDev/rewards/README.md

 Marker code Re-Written.
 Added option to config for both blips and markers for easier configuration.
 Added option to config to change the timer countdown.
+ESX Perms Added so that it can be restricted to a certain group of players Updated 15/2/20

 ## Configuration of Script
 To turn off Markers/blips go into config and at the bottom set